Prices, Bids, Values: One ML-Powered Combinatorial Auction to Rule Them All: Experiment Details

 \subsection{Details on Bidding Heuristics}

 The second phase of the CCA (or ML-CCA) is \textit{the supplementary round}.
 In this phase, each bidder can submit a finite number of additional bids for bundles of items, which are called \textit{push bids}.
 Then, the final allocation is determined based on the combined set of all inferred bids of the clock phase, plus all submitted push bids of the supplementary round.
 This design aims to combine good price discovery in the clock phase with good expressiveness in the supplementary round.
 In simulations, the supplementary round is parametrized by the assumed bidder behaviour in this phase, i.e., which bundle-value pairs they choose to report.
 As in \citep{brero2021workingpaper}, we consider the following heuristics when simulating bidder behaviour: \begin{itemize}[leftmargin=*,topsep=0pt,partopsep=0pt, parsep=0pt] \item \textbf{Clock Bids:} Corresponds to having no supplementary round.
-Thus, the final allocation is determined based only on the inferred bids of the clock phase (\Cref{WDPFiniteReports}). \item \textbf{Raised Clock Bids}: The bidders also provide their true value for all bundles they bid on during the clock phase. \item \textbf{Profit Max:} Bidders provide their true value for all bundles that they bid on in the clock phase, and additionally submit their true value for the $\QPmax$ bundles earning them the highest utility at the prices of the final clock phase.
+Thus, the final allocation is determined based only on the inferred bids of the clock phase (\Cref{WDPFiniteReports}). \item \textbf{Raised Clock Bids}: The bidders also provide their true value for all bundles they bid on during the clock phase. \item \textbf{Profit Max:} Bidders provide their true value for all bundles that they bid on in the clock phase, and additionally submit their true value for the $\QPmax$ bundles, earning them the highest utility at the prices of the final clock phase.
 I.e., each profit-max bid can be seen as \begin{itemize} \item one constrained DQ to determine which bundle is best given a price vector $p$, constrained on not choosing an already chosen bundle plus \item one VQ to determine the exact value of this bundle. \end{itemize} However, in \Cref{tab:mlhca_vs_boca_mlcca_combined_redacted} we count each profit-max query only as 1 VQ. \end{itemize}

 Note that our mechanism also allows the bidders to voluntarily provide push bids.
 These additional VQs could probably increase the efficiency of our mechanism even slightly further.
-However, we evaluate our mechanism in the worst case, where no push bids are provides to MLHCA.
-And the results in \Cref{tab:mlhca_vs_boca_mlcca_combined_redacted} show that even without receiving any push bids MLCA achieves the highest average efficiency in each tested domain.
+However, we evaluate our mechanism in the worst case, where no push bids are provided to MLHCA.
+And the results in \Cref{tab:mlhca_vs_boca_mlcca_combined_redacted} show that even without receiving any push bids, MLHCA achieves the highest average efficiency in each tested domain.